antoniofull/thexpatmagazine.com/src/pages/blog/2014-06-25-things-to-know-about-vienna.md

 Austrian boy receives new shoes during WWII via <a href="https://www.boredpanda.com/must-see-historic-moments/" target="_blank">boredpanda</a>.

 ### **4 &#8211; Smoking is permitted.
-Yes most of the local permit to smoke so don&#8217;t be surprised if you enter in a bar to have a drink and someone is smoking right next to you, and you cannot even complain!
+Yes most of the local permit to smoke so don't be surprised if you enter in a bar to have a drink and someone is smoking right next to you, and you cannot even complain!
 You can check this <a href="https://da.stinkts.net/rauchfreie-lokale-in-wien.html" target="_blank">list</a> for the no-smoking places in Vienna, you can thank us later.**

 <img  src="/img/uploads/2014/06/smoking-vienna.jpg" alt="Smoking in Vienna" width="538" height="404" srcset="/img/uploads/2014/06/smoking-vienna.jpg 538w, /img/uploads/2014/06/smoking-vienna-300x225.jpg 300w" sizes="(max-width: 538px) 100vw, 538px" />